divaricatum/cl-faq/README.md

 a lisp-heap-size'd block of address space will be claimed without any resultant mapping to virtual memory (until it is actually used).
 For other platforms a request for address space will also claim an equivalent amount of virtual memory.
-Currently, out of all supported Allegro CL platforms, only Tru64 and HP-UX 10.20 meet this latter criteria.

 So, what might go wrong when Allegro CL starts up?
 The following might be problems:

-  - On platforms (HP-UX 10.20 and Tru64) that do not support a reserve/commit distinction, there may not be sufficient swap space to accommodate the requested Lisp heap size.}
+  - On platforms that do not support a reserve/commit distinction (this is rare), there may not be sufficient swap space to accommodate the requested Lisp heap size.}

   - Shared libraries may not be mapped at their desired locations.
 The